farcasterxyz/protocol/README.md

 A _Signer Authorization_ is a message that authorizes a new key pair to generate signatures for a Farcaster account.

 When an fid is minted, only the custody address can sign messages on its behalf.
-Users might not want to load this keypair into every device since it increases the risk of account compromise.
-The custody address, also known as the _Custody Signer_, can authorize other keypairs known as _Delegate Signers_.
+Users might not want to load this key-pair into every device since it increases the risk of account compromise.
+The custody address, also known as the _Custody Signer_, can authorize other key-pairs known as _Delegate Signers_.
 Unlike Custody Signers, a Delegate Signer is only allowed to publish off-chain messages and cannot perform any on-chain actions.

 ```ts
 type SignerAuthorizationMessage = {